MarineCollery/DeepLearningProject/README.md

 # DeepLearningProject

-This repository is the work of project group 2 part of the course "Deep Learning in Data Science"
+This repository is the work of our project group part of the course "Deep Learning in Data Science" at KTH